VGames raises $30 million for game-focused investment fund in Israel

 Reisel said he started raising the fund about 10 months ago.
 The fund has already invested in four game studios, among them InnPlay Labs and Brain Games, the developer of Save the Hay: Word Adventure.
 Both teams have vast experience, with founders having worked at leading game companies.

-VGames anchor limited partner is Viola Ventures, an Israeli venture fund.
-Leading this initiative is Viola Ventures General Partner Danny Cohen, whose expertise lies in the B2C and consumer space.
+VGames’ anchor limited partner is Viola Ventures, an Israeli venture fund.
+Leading this initiative is Viola Ventures general partner Danny Cohen, whose expertise lies in the B2C and consumer space.
 Reisel is the managing director and he said a principal will join in September.